cycloptux/GiselleBot-Documentation/docs/Contents/Technical & Security Background.md

     internal network.
 The internal network can be accessed through a hardened VPN endpoint.
--   SSH access to the virtual servers is protected via private keys and, in some cases, multi-factor authentication.
+-   SSH access to the virtual servers is protected via private keys and, in some cases, multifactor authentication.
 -   Authorization between the virtual servers and the external cloud services is managed by IAM roles on the infrastructure-level so that credentials don\'t need to be stored on the servers.